vatpac-technology/sops/docs/aerodromes/classc/Walton.md

 #### ACD Pushback Requests
-When implementing the Pushback Requests on ACD procedure, the OPR INFO shall include:
+When implementing the ['Pushback Requests on ACD'](../../../controller-skills/grounddelaymanagement/#pushback-requests-on-acd) procedure, the OPR INFO shall include:
 `ALL DEPARTURES MUST REQUEST PUSH BACK ON 118.65`